cert-manager/community/GOVERNANCE.md

 above, they should move themselves to emeritus status.
 If necessary, this can also occur through the decision-making process outlined above.

-A review of the [`MAINTAINERS.md`](./MAINTAINERS.md) file is performed every year by the current maintainers.
-During this review, the maintainers that have not been active in the last 18 months are asked whether they would like to become an emeritus maintainer, they are expected to respond within 30 days.
-If they do not respond, they will automatically be moved to emeritus status.

 ## Admin

 An admin is a maintainer who has admin privileges on the cert-manager